kmbarb/PO-TAY-TOES/README.md

 The libraries used are built into Google Colab, such as pandas and matplot lib.

 Features of this project include: a dictionary, data read in from a local csv, manipulated (sorted) data, built-in pandas functions, 2 basic plots, and markdown cells.

+Hope you enjoy!